irlgabriel/facebook-odin/README.md

 # To-do list:

-- Profile picture with posts and maybe a cover photo(???)
+- Profile picture with posts
 - Feature to post a picture with caption - soon